actris-ares/cems_rapid_mapping_alerting/README.md

+# The provided script is no longer working because the structure of the CEMS backend has changed.
+We will release a new version of the script shortly.

 # CEMS Rapid Mapping alerting code

 This Python script detects if there is a new WildFire event on the CEMS Rapid Mapping portal and sends an email containing the following information: